 Medicaid is a government program that can help eligible seniors pay for nursing home care.
 If you’re helping an aging parent navigate Medicaid because they don’t have long-term care insurance or you think you’ll need it yourself someday, it’s important to understand how the program works.
 For instance, you should be aware that the Medicaid Estate Recovery Program (MERP) may be used to recoup costs paid toward long-term care.
 Medicaid estate recovery is intended to help make the program affordable for the government, but it can financially impact the beneficiaries of Medicaid recipients.
-Make sure you’re handling this kind of situation in the wisest possible way by consulting a financial advisor.
+You may need to make sure you’re handling this kind of situation in the wisest possible way by consulting a financial advisor.

 Medicaid Estate Recovery, Explained